- Interested In

 Berklee Valencia Choir is a joint choir of master & undergraduate students, and faculty members.

-Freelance Musician for SingingFebruary 2011 to Present (over 7 years)
+Freelance Musician for SingingFebruary 2011 to Present (about 8 years)

 Singing performance in public and private events, TV Commercial and Radio.